kylekmcleod/Sports-Social-Network/README.md

-├── assets/                      # For static assets like images, CSS, and JavaScript │   ├── css/                     # Custom CSS files (new CSS file for each component) │   ├── js/                      # Custom JavaScript files (can include AJAX calls here) │   └── images/                  # Images (logos, icons, etc.)
+├── assets/                      # For static assets like images, CSS, and JavaScript │   ├── css/                     # Custom CSS files (new CSS file for each component) │   ├── js/                      # Custom JavaScript files (can include AJAX calls here) │   ├── components/              # PHP components, like headers and sidebars │   └── images/                  # Images (logos, icons, etc.)
 │
 ├── public/                      # Public folder for all publicly accessible files